 Low-risk fracture items are fabricated from a well-characterized metal, procured in conformance with an aerospace standard or equivalent standard approved by the customer, which is selected from Table 5-1 (Alloys with high resistance to stresscorrosion cracking) of ECSS-Q-ST-70-36 and therefore not sensitive to stress corrosion cracking in environmental conditions addressed by ECSS-Q-ST-70-36.

-Low-risk fracture items are not fabricated using a process that has a recognized risk of causing significant crack-like defects, such as welding, forging, casting, or quenching heat treatment (for materials susceptible to cracking during heat treatment quenching) unless specific NDI or testing, which has been approved by the customer, is applied to sufficiently screen for defects.
+Low-risk fracture items are not fabricated using a process that has a recognized risk of causing significant crack-like defects, such as welding, forging, casting, or quenching heat treatment (for materials susceptible to cracking during heat treatment quenching) unless specific NDT or other testing, which has been approved by the customer, is applied to sufficiently screen for defects.

+Low-risk fracture items receive visual testing of 100% of the surface of the finished part.

+Low-risk fracture items are non-destructive tested at the individual part level

+<<deleted>>

-1 It can be assumed that significant crack-like defects do not occur during machining of sheet, bar, and plate products from materials that are known to have good machinability properties, do not have low fracture toughness (i.e. when the ratio KIc/Fty < 1,66 mm; for steel bolts with unknown KIc, low fracture toughness is assumed when Ftu > 1240 MPa), and are metals or alloys produced in conformance with aerospace specifications and standards or equivalent grade specifications.
+1 to item 2: It can be assumed that significant crack-like defects do not occur during machining of sheet, bar, and plate products from materials that are known to have good machinability properties, do not have low fracture toughness (i.e. when the ratio KIc/Fty < 1,66 mm; for steel bolts with unknown KIc, low fracture toughness is assumed when Ftu > 1240 MPa), and are metals or alloys produced in conformance with aerospace specifications and standards or equivalent grade specifications.

-2 Low-risk fracture items meet inspection standards consistent with aerospace practices to ensure aerospace-quality flight hardware.
-This includes raw material inspection.
+2 to item 2: Low-risk fracture items meet NDT standards consistent with aerospace practices to ensure aerospace-quality flight hardware.
+This includes raw material NDT.

-Low-risk fracture items receive visual inspection of 100% of the surface of the finished part.

-Low-risk fracture items are inspected at the individual part level
+3 to item 3: See ECSS-Q-ST-70-15 for guidance, in particular clause 6.1 “Visual testing”.

-This is to assure maximum accessibility.
+4 to item 4: This is to assure maximum accessibility.

-Low-risk fracture items are rejected in case of detected surface damage that can affect part life.

-2234Remote possibility of significant crack growth
+Remote possibility of significant crack growth

 ECSS-E-ST-32-01_0810052